github/developer.github.com/content/v3/enterprise.md

 ## Endpoint URLs

+Every endpoint used by the GitHub API depends on your `hostname`, which is the name of your Enterprise installation.

 Endpoints for the GitHub.com API and most of the Enterprise API start with the following URL:

 <pre class="terminal">